cogrammer/Translator/README.md

 # translator
-Currently supports 'EN' - 'ES' translation using IBM Cloud Functions.
+Currently supports 'EN' - 'FR' (hardcoded) translation using IBM Cloud Functions.
 Working on visual representation of the app....

 ## Video Walkthrough of the app as of April 2nd @ 12:14 GMT